 Helen also has specialist, hands–on experience of 15th-19th century Russian icons through her work as a Cataloguer in the Icon and Works of Art Department of a leading Russian Art Auction house in central London.

 Having painted in tempera since childhood, Helen began her icon painting career after being introduced to icons by the brothers at St Seraphim’s Orthodox Monastery at Walsingham in the 1980s.
 Her practice was developed through the guidance and mentorship of various priests and teachers, mainly from the Russian Orthodox tradition.
 Helen is a Secular Franciscan (OSF).

 Qualifications: Diploma and Fellowship in Fine Art & Ceramics, a City & Guilds Teaching qualification, a First Class BA Hons in the History of Art, and an MA in the History of Art (Late Medieval Sienese Painting) from the Courtauld Institute, London (where Helen was an Edmond J. Safra Scholar).

-Currently Helen also lectures to art groups and societies in late medieval Italian art history and it’s intersection with Eastern Orthodox iconography as well as Franciscan art.
+Helen is an accredited art history lecturer with The Arts Society in the field of late medieval Italian art, it’s intersection with Eastern Orthodox iconography as well as early Franciscan art.